The Importance Of The “Human” Answer

 “Since the Sunshine Society is a women’s-only facility, we’re unfortunately unable to offer help to men.
 We offered to help this young man by connecting him with another group that works with men, and we are still willing to do everything we can to help him.”

 But that statement is a bit cold and lacks the humanity many of us would hope for from an organization approached by an abused child.
 When I work with clients facing similar situations, I coach them to bring their humanity to the forefront and say something more like this:

 “It breaks my heart that we’re not equipped to bring this young man into our facility.
-It’s moments like these that I wish we had a separate building in which we could house young men who need our services.
+It’s moments like these that I wish we had a separate building in which we could house young men and boys who need our services.
 But I have personally pledged to do everything I can to help him, and I sincerely hope he’ll take me up on that offer.
-To begin, I’d like the opportunity to personally accompany him to an appointment with a boy’s facility that has the capacity to give him the help he needs and deserves.”
+To begin, I’d like to personally accompany him to an appointment with a boy’s facility that has the capacity to give him the help he needs and deserves.”